William Estep

 Rigging Repairs

 Rigging repairs on the boat are done.
 Nothing major, I had a short list of items I wanted repaired/replaced.
+The secondary supports for the port and starboard spreaders, and the running backstays.
+All done and everything is looking great!

 Read More